rydmike/flex_color_scheme/README.md

 We can build a scheme the long way, by specifying all the required hand-picked scheme colors, like above, or we can also build schemes from a single primary color.
 With the `FlexSchemeColor.from` factory.
 With the factory the only required color is the primary color, the other colors will be computed.
-You can optionally also provide the primaryVariant, secondary and secondaryVariant colors with the factory, but any color that is not provided will always be computed for the full set of required colors in a `FlexSchemeColor`.
+You can optionally also provide the `primaryVariant`, `secondary` and `secondaryVariant` colors with the factory as well, but any color that is not provided will always be computed for the full set of required colors in a `FlexSchemeColor`.

 In this example we create our 2nd scheme from just a primary color for the light and dark schemes.
-The custom app bar color will in this case also receive the same color value as the one that is computed for secondaryVariant color, this is the default with the `FlexSchemeColor.from` factory if the color is not specified.
+The custom `appBbarColor` will in this case also receive the same color value as the one that is computed for `secondaryVariant` color, this is the default with the `FlexSchemeColor.from` factory if the color is not specified.
 The used example color is an olive green like color.

 ```dart
  final FlexSchemeColor myScheme2Light =